-Slow living interiors showcase 2019 (Last updated May 10th, 2019) Coming in the summer of 2019 HC will feature every month a home that follows the key principles of slow living: Reclaimed Eco-friendly interior design while living within a community reclaiming time for what matters most.
+Slow living interiors showcase 2019 (Last updated July 31st, 2019) Coming in the Fall of 2019 HC will feature a home that follows the key principles of slow living: Reclaimed Eco-friendly interior design while living within a community reclaiming time for what matters most.
 We will visit and review the homes of artists, designers, entrepreneurs, architects, photographers and stylists while creating our essays around the ideals that have forged their homes and the how their homes have in turn forged them.
 In the modern world, human life experience is more and more played out in our interior spaces.
 Not quite classic and not quite country, slow living design exudes something rustic, down home, comforting and cozy.
 A white palate in a country eat-in space might look rough around the edges while being refined at the same time.
 Simple, functional and rustic.
 The reclaimed like looking butcher block counter tops, the white washed wood floors and cabinetry, the exposed bulb lighting, the white subway tile backsplash with dark grout lines showing all work together to create a space that welcomes simplicity and calm.
 More importantly then ever we use our home as a sanctuary escaping our busy ‘digital smog’ lifestyle.
 A touch of whitewashed walls, a living space designed in a minimalist style with a few handmade furniture impacts our soul’s resting space ever so more.
 Slow living matters, it keeps us centered, grounded in our souls yearning for a simple life.